RESEARCH PATHWAYS TO TREATMENTS FOR CMT4J

 Gene therapy is a way of treating genetic-based diseases by delivering healthy copies of the faulty gene.
 Scientists create a “viral vector”, which packages a healthy copy of the gene within a benign virus that will deliver the gene to appropriate cells throughout the body.
 Trillions of copies of the viral vector are made, then injected into the person, where they are then incorporated into cells.
 Researchers are hopeful that gene therapy for CMT4J has the potential to not only halt disease progression, but possibly reverse some of the symptoms and damage that has already occurred.
 Gene therapy is currently being tested in over 600 clinical trials.

 The FDA approved gene therapy for a form of blindness in 2017 and in Spinal muscular atrophy (SMA) in 2019.
-On-going trials using gene therapy in other rare diseases have shown very promising results as well
+Since then more than 30 gene therapies have been approved by the FDA.
+We hope to add to that list!

 DRUG REPURPOSING